aadittambe/data-robot/README.md

 - [Act 2: Hello, Action!](#act-2-hello-action)
 - [Act 3: Hello, Python!](#act-3-hello-python)
 - [Epilogue: Hello, analysis!](#epilogue-hello-analysis)

-This tutorial will teach you how to automate basic data collection, and potentially analyse it, with GitHub's free Actions framework.

 ## About the authors

 This guide was prepared by [Daniel Lathrop](https://www.desmoinesregister.com/staff/4297418001/daniel-lathrop/), an investigative reporter at the Des Moines Register, and [Aadit Tambe](https://aadittambe.com/), a graduate student at the University of Maryland.